scifigurmeet/kirana-product-billing/README.md

-# kirana-product-billing
+# Kirana Product Billing (Edge Computing Business Case)
-Kirana Product Billing
+This is the code uploaded for the TCS Inframind Season 3 Competition.